Faculty Resources Guide

 If a faculty member has a concern about a student’s academic performance in class, the Office of Academic Services & Advising has an early intervention program that provides students assistance with study skills, time management, and other academic needs.

 The Office of Accessibility Resources coordinates students’ requests for academic accommodations and communicates those needs to faculty.
 The ODS is available to answer faculty questions about how to implement particular accommodations as well as to discuss effective strategies for teaching students with various disabilities.

-The Center for Teaching & Learning provides confidential, one-on-one consultation for faculty on a range of teaching questions and also offers mid-semester classroom feedback services.
-Responsible for new faculty programs, the CTL also organizes various development opportunities for the full faculty—ranging from semester-long Faculty Learning Communities to our biannual Academic Development Days—and makes available Instructional Development Grants to support classroom innovation.
+The Center for Excellence in Teaching and Learning provides confidential, one-on-one consultation for faculty on a range of teaching questions and also offers mid-semester classroom feedback services.
+Responsible for new faculty programs, the CETL also organizes various development opportunities for the full faculty—ranging from semester-long Faculty Learning Communities to our biannual Academic Development Days—and makes available Instructional Development Grants to support classroom innovation.

 The Center for Writing & Academic Achievement oversees our undergraduate Teaching Assistant program and also offers a range of tutoring options, including writing support for students.

 The Office of Community-Based Learning supports faculty in partnering with community organizations to create meaningful academic experiences for students that also benefit the community.
 The OCBL can consult with faculty about CBL course design, provide diversity and other trainings for students, and can connect faculty with various community partners.